-A Litigator's Guide to DNA educates litigators, judges, criminalists, students, and others about all aspects of the use of DNA evidence in criminal and civil trials.
-It includes discussions of the molecular biological basis for the tests, essential laboratory practices, probability theory and mathematical calculations.
-It presents issues relevant to all parties involved in trying a case, from the prosecution and the defense, and to the judge and jury hearing the case.
+A Litigator's Guide to DNA educates both criminal law students and forensic science students about all aspects of the use of DNA evidence in criminal and civil trials.
+It includes discussions of the molecular biological basis for the tests, essential laboratory practices, probability theory and mathematical calculations, and issues relevant to the prosecution and the defense, and to the judge and jury hearing the case.

 Lawyers, judges, forensic scientists who offer expert testimony involving DNA evidence, students in forensic science and criminal justice programs

 - 31st January 2008

 - Academic Press

 - eBook ISBN:

 - Hardcover ISBN:

 Visiting Assistant Professor, Department of Biology, Western Carolina University, Cullowhee, NC, USA

 Distinguished Visiting Professor (2004-2005) and Adjunct Professor of Law at Roger Williams University School of Law (2005 to date), and Assistant Adjunct Professor in the Department of Law and Public Policy at Brown University (2004 to date).